M1N0RM1N3R/M1N0RM1N3R/README.md

 ## 🔜 What am I planning?
 ### An as-of-yet unnamed SurrealDB ODM
 SurrealDB is one of the coolest databases I've ever seen.
-I'm thinking about creating a strongly-typed ODM for SurrealDB on top of [Pydantic](https://github.com/pydantic/pydantic), in a similar vein to [Beanie](https://github.com/roman-right/beanie) (my new favorite data modelling library for MongoDB, which I'm using in Kolkra-NG) and [SQLModel](https://github.com/tiangolo/sqlmodel).
+I'm thinking about creating a strongly-typed ODM for SurrealDB on top of [Pydantic](https://github.com/pydantic/pydantic), in a similar vein to [Beanie](https://github.com/roman-right/beanie) (my new favorite data modelling library for MongoDB, which I'm using in [Kolkra-NG](https://github.com/m1n0rm1n3r/kolkra-ng)) and [SQLModel](https://github.com/tiangolo/sqlmodel).
-First problem is...I don't have a good name for it that wasn't already yoinked on PyPI.
+My first problem is one that's notoriously one of the two hardest things in computer science next to cache invalidation...I don't have a good name for it that wasn't already yoinked on PyPI.
 Drop me a line if you have any ideas. 🤔

 ## 📚 What am I learning?
 ### Nix and NixOS